het-tanis/prolug-labs/Kubernetes-Labs/blue-green-deployments/step3/text.md

-Verify labels and change serice web-service to point to green deployment
+Verify labels and change service web-service to point to green deployment